 This is the prologue to my novel The Blackbird’s Tale.
-Please note that I am not a native English speaker, and that the book is ‘work in progress,’ so there are probably still some awkward sentences here and there.
 The story takes place in two worlds: The first world is a fictional version of our real world, with a focus on Europe.
 Most of the chapters in this world are ‘seen’ through the eyes of psychiatrist RE Junesworth.
 The second world (in which the majority of events take place) is a fantasy-themed world by the name Astaria.

 I began writing this book after many failed attempts to put my perspective on complicated topics, such as consciousness, mental illness, and the human condition into words.
 I underwent an episode that many would describe as “psychotic” or “disordered.”
 However, I found such shocking and overwhelming altered states of consciousness to be rather enlightening and liberating, and a process of recalibration began in my mind.
 This book is an attempt to transform this process into art.